Seven Brothers Islands: Geography

 The "seventh brother" is not an island, but the volcanic hill at the northern tip of the Ras Siyyan peninsula.

 West Island lies about 4.5 km east from the Siyyan peninsula and 6.0 km northeast from the coast of Djibouti.

 All the islets are surrounded by reefs.
 All are brownish, except Big Island which is yellowish.
 There is a masonry marker on the summit of Big Island.

+Important Bird Area

+The archipelago has been designated an Important Bird Area (IBA) by BirdLife International because it supports a breeding colony of lesser and greater crested terns.

 Climate

-The warmest month of the year is July with an average temperature of 39.0 °C. The archipelago consists of the main island of Kaḏḏa Dâbali, the five smaller islands of Ounḏa Dâbali, H̱amra, Tolka, H̱orod le ‘Ale and Ounḏa Kômaytou, as well as small rock outcrops that are uninhabitable by humans but important for seabirds.
+The warmest month of the year is July with an average temperature of 39.0 °C. The archipelago consists of the main island of Kaḏḏa Dâbali, the five smaller islands of Ounḏa Dâbali, H̱amra, Tolka, H̱orod le ‘Ale and Ounḏa Kômaytou, as well as small rock outcrops that are uninhabitable for humans but important for seabirds.
 The sky is always clear and bright throughout the year.
 The climate of Seven Brothers Islands is classified in the Köppen climate classification as BWh, meaning a desert climate with a mean annual temperature over 29 °C or 84 °F.